- What Is a Comparative?

 - Are they dripping with adjectives or snappy?

 - What is the structure of the text?

 - Does one begin with a prologue/end with an epilogue?

 - Is the text continuous or divided e.g. through letters or days or parts?

-- Does the text end at a climax or ends with a true finality?
+- Does the text end at a climax or end with a true finality?

 - What reoccurs throughout the text? (specific lines, symbols or images)

-This kind of understanding is important as they are evidentiary material for your arguments.
+These kinds of understanding are important as they are evidentiary material for your arguments.
 What you say and believe the authors have said, as well as how you believe the texts differ, may rely heavily on these techniques.
 You'd then translate this analysis to develop your arguments further in your essay.
 For example: